 I have been attending a worship service for a while, but it was only in July this year that a friend from Victory Santa Cruz preached the gospel to me and helped me know God more.
 After accepting Christ in my life, I immediately got convicted of my sin and realized how much I was hurting Him.
 I realized that I was breaking His heart all these years because of my relationship.
 I also finally understood how precious marriage is.
 It dawned on me that it is not really about me or my partner.
 It is not about our love for each other either.
 It is about Him ultimately.

 Just a month after that, my boyfriend and I got married; we had a civil wedding.
-I never thought it was possible.
-I never thought I would be that happy.
+I never thought it was possible, and I never thought I would be that happy.
 Celebrating our renewed union with our son was one of the happiest moments of my life.

 I always thought I found a rare treasure when I met my husband and gave birth to our son.
 I was wrong.
 My real treasure is Christ.
 Nothing on earth compares to the all-satisfying love of my Savior—not my possessions, not even my family.